 Before registering for the Executive Certificate, prospective students must apply and be accepted.

-- The Executive Certificate is open to those who hold the Duke Certificate in Nonprofit Management and have at least three years of senior management experience.
+- The Executive Certificate is open to those who hold the Duke Certificate in Nonprofit Management and have at least three years of management experience.

-- It is also open to those not holding the Certificate but who have at least five years of senior management experience.
+- It is also open to those not holding the Certificate but who have at least five years of management experience.